 |On this page|

-ARAP stands for As Rigid As Possible, which are new constraints in Houdini 18 that ignore rotations on a triangle or tetrahedron while minimizing stretch and shear.
+ARAP stands for As Rigid As Possible, which are constraints (introduced in Houdini 18) that ignore rotations on a triangle or tetrahedron while minimizing stretch and shear.
 This creates elastic-like behavior that tries to return the triangle or tetrahedron back to its original shape.
 This new constraint is on the entire shape of the element (triangle or tet) instead of just springs along the edges, which is how triangle/tetrahedral meshes were constrained in previous versions.

 This is particularly useful for organic material or anything that needs to naturally stretch or compress, as it gives much smoother behavior than just using springs along the edges.
 This is now the default method that’s used for tetrahedral softbody shelf tools (Tetrahedral Stretch), because it gives better results.

 Turing on the Preserve Volumes checkbox will apply an additional constraint on top of the ARAP constraint, forcing it to preserve volume with a very high internal stiffness and the specified Damping Ratio, similar to the way the Tetrahedral Volume constraint functions.

 The Triangle Stretch constraint also tries to return the triangle to its original shape.
 This constraint is an option to use for cloth, which could result in a smoother look.
 Distance Along Edges is still the default when using the shelf tools, but can be changed to Triangle Stretch in the Constraint Type dropdown menu on the Vellum Constraints node.